-Food Donation Work Group Recommendations Review February Meeting
+DRAFT Food Donation Work Group Recommendations Review February Meeting

 To build consensus and craft recommendation language, Ecology will conduct a monthly survey from January through March 2025.
 We will continue monthly meetings to discuss and refine the recommendations.
 By April 2025, we will have a final set of recommendations for the Food Donation Work Group legislative report that work group members agree on with concerns clearly addressed.